php-pds/skeleton/README.md

 The package MAY contain other root-level directories for purposes not described by this publication.

-This publication does not define the structure and contents of other root-level directories.
+This publication does not define the structure and contents of the other root-level directories.

 ## Root-Level Files